NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Q4.
 What commitment is expected of the trainee advanced practitioner whilst studying?

-Answer: Trainees are required to attend university teaching days, practise clinical skills in their workplace and complete work-place based assessments of competencies.
+Answer: Trainees are required to attend university teaching days, practice clinical skills in their workplace and complete work-place based assessments of competencies.
 They will also need time to meet their supervisor regularly to plan their individual educational needs and monitor their progress.
-The requirements of supervisors are explained in more detail in the Workplace Supervision for Advanced Clinical Practice document and NHS England supervision resources.
+The requirements of supervisors are explained in more detail in the Workplace supervision for advanced practice 2025 – An integrated multi-professional approach for advanced practice development document and NHS England supervision resources.
 It is expected that each trainee will dedicate many hours to independent study to become successful in achieving the qualification.
 The notional number of hours of study and teaching expected is approximately 100 hours per 10 academic credits (which includes both contact hours and independent study hours) however, the actual time spent may be more, or less, dependent on individual learners.
 It is therefore important for trainees to have sufficient work-based learning time to develop their advanced skills.

 Q5.
 How much time will the trainee advanced practitioner be away from their job studying?

 Q6.
-I understand advanced practice training can include a Non-Medical Prescribing (NMP) element, what happens if I already have it, or I don’t need it?
+I understand advanced practice training can include Independent Prescribing (IP), what happens if I already have it, or I do not need it?

-Answer: If a student already has the NMP qualification or doesn’t need it the training provider is likely to provide a choice of module(s) that the student can undertake instead and agree this with their employer
+Answer: If a student already has an IP qualification or does not need it the training provider is likely to provide a choice of module(s) that the student can undertake instead and agree this with their employer.

 Q7.
 What supervision is required?